GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 ## When to use public Persisted Queries

-[Persisted queries](https://gatographql.com/guides/use/creating-a-persisted-query/) are endpoints, each having its own URL, but the GraphQL query is already defined, and stored in the server.
+[Persisted queries](https://gatographql.com/guides/use/creating-a-persisted-query/) are endpoints, each having its own URL, but the GraphQL query is already defined on the server-side, hence the response is also predefined (it can be made dynamic by defining variables, to be satisfied by URL params).

 Persisted queries are similar to REST endpoints, but we use the GraphQL language to compose the query, and we can publish it straight from the wp-admin.
 There is no need to deploy any PHP code to publish a persisted query.